-- G05.4 Bypass of oesophagus by interposition of jejunum NEC - G06.0 Conversion from previous direct anastomosis of oesophagus Note: For use as a subsidiary code when associated with construction of
+G05.4 Bypass of oesophagus by interposition of jejunum NEC G06.0 Conversion from previous direct anastomosis of oesophagus Note: For use as a subsidiary code when associated with construction of interposition anastomosis of oesophagus (G05)

 The term secondary is used to identify a repeated procedure on the same site.
 It may identify a secondary treatment/procedure which is different from the original, but which is performed for the same purpose as the original procedure.